jwlauer/PressureToGoogleSheets/README.rst

 The logging program saves data to an SD card or flash memory on the Lolin D32 Pro and attempts to post the data to a Google Sheet using a separate Google Apps script.
 The Google Apps script is coded in javascript and must be deployed using a valid Google account.
 Appropriate API Keys must updated in the file logger_google_sheets.py.

-The easiest way to deploy the code is to copy all *.py files in the repository to the Lolin D32 Pro using an IDE like Thonny.
+The easiest way to deploy the code is to copy all *.py files in the repository to the Lolin D32 Pro using an IDE like `Thonny <https://thonny.org/>`__.
 Thonny can also be used to install the correct version of MicroPython on the ESP32.

 Wiring
 ------